asvspoof/D3M/README.md

 # Dynamically Mitigating Data Discrepancy with Balanced Focal Loss for Replay Attack Detection

 This repo contains the implementation of our work towards building a more robust replay attack detection system.
 We propose an informative and complementary feature representation and leverage a more effective training objective.
 Experimental results in terms of min-tDCF and EER, as well as more detailed analysis will be reported in this repo.

+Source code and other details for replay attack detection, tested on ASVspoof2019 PA and Real-PA dataset.

 We are continuously adding comments and refining the repository.
 If you have some questions, feel free to open an issue:)